 If you’re confident about making clean meals but not so much about staying consistent, a plan will be your best friend.
 Heck!
 A meal plan is any parent’s best plan and it’s important to find the one that works best for you.

-Since I had no luck finding a whole 30 style program that fit my family’s needs, I decided to create the Family Kickstart.
-Three years later and it’s has become a major success for many parents whose goal is to not only clean up their diet but make it a way of life for the entire family.
+Since I had no luck finding a clean eating style program that fit my family’s needs, I decided to create the Family Kickstart Program.
+Many years later and it’s has become a major success for thousands of parents who have been through the program.
+Their goals were to not only clean up their diet but make it a way of life for the entire family and they are doing it!

 A real sweet spot in the program is the shopping list and prep guide that help to take the guesswork out of grocery shopping and how to prepare for the week.
 You can grab a better look at the Family Kickstart as well as a free sample here.